fsharp/fsharp.github.io/_posts/2015-09-29-fsharp-compiler-guide.md

 ### Notes on displaying types

 When displaying a type, you will normally want to "prettify" the type first (i.e. make the type "pretty").
-This converts any remining type inference variables to new, better user-friendly type variables with names like ``'a''.
+This converts any remaining type inference variables to new, better user-friendly type variables with names like ``'a''.
 Various functions prettify types prior to display, e.g. ``NicePrint.layoutPrettifiedTypes`` and others.